Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Disk scheduling algorithms sit at the critical intersection of hardware constraints and software optimization—a theme you'll see repeatedly in operating systems.
+Disk scheduling algorithms sit at the intersection of hardware constraints and software optimization.
 The mechanical reality of spinning platters and moving read/write heads creates a bottleneck that clever algorithms must navigate.
-You're being tested on your understanding of seek time minimization, fairness vs. efficiency tradeoffs, and starvation prevention—concepts that extend far beyond disk management into CPU scheduling, memory allocation, and resource management generally.
+You're being tested on your understanding of seek time minimization, fairness vs. efficiency tradeoffs, and starvation prevention.

-The most intuitive approach treats disk requests like a line at a coffee shop: first in, first out.
+The most intuitive approach treats disk requests like a line at a store: first in, first out.
 This provides maximum fairness but ignores the physical reality of disk geometry.

-These algorithms prioritize minimizing immediate seek time, choosing the "closest" request next.
+These algorithms prioritize minimizing immediate seek time by choosing the "closest" request next.
 They boost throughput but introduce fairness problems.

-Compare: FCFS vs. SSTF—both are simple queue-based approaches, but FCFS guarantees fairness while SSTF optimizes for throughput.
-If an exam question asks about starvation, SSTF is your go-to example; if it asks about the convoy effect, use FCFS.
+Compare: FCFS vs. SSTF are both conceptually simple, but FCFS guarantees fairness while SSTF optimizes for throughput.
+If an exam question asks about starvation, SSTF is your go-to example; if it asks about the convoy effect, think FCFS.

 These algorithms impose directional discipline on head movement, sweeping across the disk like an elevator moves through floors.
-This reduces erratic back-and-forth motion while providing more predictable wait times.
+This reduces erratic back-and-forth motion while providing more predictable wait times than SSTF.

-Compare: SCAN vs. C-SCAN—both use directional sweeping, but SCAN services requests in both directions while C-SCAN only services in one.
-C-SCAN provides more predictable wait times at the cost of the "dead" return trip.
-FRQ tip: if asked to optimize for fairness among all cylinder positions, C-SCAN is stronger than SCAN.
+Compare: SCAN vs. C-SCAN both use directional sweeping, but SCAN services requests in both directions while C-SCAN only services in one.
+C-SCAN provides more predictable wait times at the cost of the wasted return sweep.
+If asked to optimize for fairness among all cylinder positions, C-SCAN is the stronger choice.

 These algorithms refine the elevator approach by eliminating unnecessary head movement to disk boundaries when no requests exist there.

-Compare: LOOK vs. C-LOOK—same relationship as SCAN vs. C-SCAN.
-LOOK services bidirectionally while C-LOOK uses unidirectional sweeps with jumps.
-C-LOOK typically wins on fairness; LOOK may edge ahead on raw throughput in certain workloads.
+Compare: LOOK vs. C-LOOK mirrors the SCAN vs. C-SCAN relationship.
+LOOK services bidirectionally; C-LOOK uses unidirectional sweeps with jumps.
+C-LOOK typically wins on wait-time uniformity, while LOOK may have a slight edge on raw throughput in certain workloads.

 | Concept | Best Examples |